 Superhuman Strength: His strength has enabled him to overpower beings such as Ares, the Olympian God of War with ease; destroy Asgard by flying through the foundation; easily defeat Terrax, a creation and former Herald of Galactus, and break his axe, and engage and fight to a draw an enraged Hulk whose power levels had increased beyond anything seen before.
 He has also been able to destroy the shields of Doctor Doom, beat down the female version of Ultron, and physically tear apart Carnage in a single move.

 Superhuman Speed: Sentry possesses exceedingly high-level super-speed.
 This allows him to perform such feats as catching a bullet in his hand and flying from the Earth to the Sun and back in a matter of minutes.
 In Uncanny Avengers , Sentry's speed was such that his strikes against Thor were bending "space and time" with their velocity, according to the narration.
 In the same issue, we see him cover many dozens of light years in a few seconds, a formidable feat of speed.

 Invulnerability/Regeneration: Sentry is one of the few superhumans to be considered invincible.
 Other than his fragile mind, S.H.I.E.L.D. and even Iron Man have not been able to find any other areas of physical vulnerability.
-Given that he was revealed to have been carrying on an affair with Rogue, he seemed to be resistant even to her powers.
 After his execution by Thor, Sentry spent an undefined period of time in the sun, burning down to an atom and reviving back endlessly until pulled out by the Apocalypse Twins.
 After having his head torn apart by Thor's Mjolnir in a surprise attack, Sentry simply reconstructed it within seconds.
 This invulnerability makes the Sentry, for all intents and purposes, immortal.

 Phasing/Intagible: Sentry has shown ability to phase through objects.